 What Modifications are Required to the Child Car Seat?

 The Three Rs solution is easily incorporated into new car seat designs.
 There may be practical ways of adding the Three Rs to an existing car seat.
-Technical details of alternative solutions are provided in L-Squared's pending patent.
+Technical details of alternative solutions are provided in L-Squared's patent (patent #10,991,225).
 Here is one implementation.

 The car seat is fitted with a car seat fob socket as shown.
 Each of the car seat buckles is wired as cold contact leads to a pin pair in the socket.
 The wiring can be a loop through the buckle [conductive contact] or loop back from one side of the buckle [magnetic contact].

 The removable car seat fob contains all the electronics with a battery.
 Electrically the car seat fob is an enhanced two way key fob, including:

 - Three normally open [conductive] or closed [magnetic] cold contact inputs